heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ## Overview

-In this how-to, you’ll create and push new files to a remote repository (GitHub.com) with the command line.
-This how-to is intended for experts of GitHub.
+In this how-to, you’ll use the command line to create and push new files to a remote repository (GitHub.com).

+This how-to is intended for intermediate to expert users of GitHub.

 ## Before you begin

-Before you begin, you must ensure you meet the following prerequisites:
+Before you begin this how-to, you must have:

-- Have a GitHub account.
-- Have Git installed and configured on your local computer.
+- Git installed and configured on your local computer
-- Have a repository created and cloned to your local computer.
+- A repository created and cloned to your local computer
-- Have a text editor downloaded on your local computer.
-For example, VS Code or Atom.
+- A text editor downloaded on your local computer, such as VS Code or Atom

 ## Step-by-step guide

-### Step 1: Open your terminal
+### Step 1 — Open your terminal

 To run commands, open your local computer's terminal or the text editor's built-in terminal.

-### Step 2: Open your cloned repository
+### Step 2 — Open your cloned repository

-Perform the following steps to locate and open your cloned repository:
+In your terminal, perform the following actions to locate and open your cloned repository.

-1. Run the `pwd` command to see your current local path on your computer.
+1. Run the `pwd` command to see your current location path on your local computer.
-2. Run `ls` to see your cloned repository listed.
+2. Run `ls` to see a list of directories and locate your cloned repository.
 3. Run `cd` followed by the name of the cloned repository to open your cloned repository.

 ```